 Instructions

-- In a large, deep pan (or shallow pot) heat oil and butter over medium high.
-Add onion and carrots and sauté until translucent.
+- In a large, deep pan (or shallow pot) heat oil and butter over medium-high.
+Add onion and carrots and sauté until translucent (about 5 minutes).

-- Add garlic, tomatoes, paprika, sugar and bay leaves.
-Sauté 5 to 10 minutes, then add water.
-Simmer 5 minutes.
+- Add garlic, tomatoes, paprika, sugar, and bay leaves.
+Sauté 5 to 10 minutes, then add a little bit of broth.
+Simmer for an additional 5 minutes.

-- Take the bay leaves out, garnish with parsley.
-Serve over rice, polenta or by itself.
+- Take the bay leaves out, garnish with parsley, and serve.

 Thalia @ butter and brioche says